Amaranth: A Nutritious Gluten-Free Grain Substitute

 Amaranthus flowers are white, green, orange-brown, red-brown, or red in color, depending on the species.
 They usually occur in spikes, which sometimes hang from the flower stems.
 The seeds are tiny, but the spikes of a single plant produce many seeds.
 Some people grow their own amaranth at home, which can be enjoyable, but it's time consuming to extract the tiny seeds from the flowers.

 Amaranth is a fast-growing plant and has been used by humans since ancient times.
 Archaeological evidence indicates that the seeds were gathered as early as 4000 BC.

 Uses of Amaranth Seeds

 In North America, amaranth is sold as a whole "grain" that's ready to cook in boiling water or pop in a hot pan.
 It's also available in puffed form as a breakfast cereal or is incorporated with other grains in gluten-free cereals.
 The seeds are sometimes sprouted and are used to make beer.
-In addition, amaranth is present in breads sold by specialist bakeries and is sold as a flour for home baking.
-The flour is good in recipes for bread, cakes, muffins, pancakes, and other foods.
-Amaranth seeds have a distinctive and interesting taste.
-They have a nutty flavor, which I enjoy.
-The flavor is noticeable but not overpowering.
+They have a distinctive and interesting taste, which I enjoy.
+The flavor is nutty but not overpowering.